CQCL/tket/README.md

 number and make a PR with that change only: the component will then be tested on the CI, and on merge to `develop` the new version will be uploaded.
 Then it will be possible to update conan requirements to use the new version.

+A new version of TKET is uploaded to our conan repo with each push to `develop` that changes the core library.
+This process is managed by CI workflows.

 ### Building tket